VH-Lab/NDI-matlab/docs/reference/+ndi/+element/timeseries.m.md

   (a hash number generated from the table).
 If there is no cached version, ET and HASHVALUE will be empty.

-Help for ndi.element.timeseries/cached_epochtable is inherited from superclass NDI.EPOCH.EPOCHSET
+Help for ndi.element.timeseries/cached_epochtable is inherited from superclass ndi.epoch.epochset
 ```

 ---